 The development of terpenes, from an evolutionary perspective, began for adaptive reasons—to repel insects and other predators and to lure pollinators.
 The plant’s medicinal properties can be traced to this enduring evolutionary feature- the pungency that prevented fungus long ago is still fighting bacteria and respiratory pathogens in people today.

 Like cannabinoids, terpenes bind to receptors in the brain and give rise to various medicinal properties.
-When cannabinoids and terpenes interact synergistically, they create what scientists refer to as an “entourage effect” – which is to say, they work in concert to abate symptoms of pain, inflammation, depression, anxiety, addiction, epilepsy, cancer and bacteria.
+When cannabinoids and terpenes interact synergistically, they create what scientists refer to as an “entourage effect”

 The most commonly studied terponoids are limonene, myrcene and alpha-pinene but there are over 200 that have been identified in cannabis.
 For instance, the combination of CBD with terpenes-driven compounds like mint and capsaicin provide targeted relief from joint and muscle pain and soreness.
 They also work well on tension headaches and migraines.

 Terpenes have also been shown to act on neurotransmitters – dissolving in lipids or fats and relieving anxiety as serotonin uptake inhibitors (if that term sounds familiar it’s because you’ve heard it in commercials about antidepressants like Prozac).
 They also enhance norepinephrine and dopamine activity in the brain.

 While many of the flavors and aromas of cannabis can be attributed to terpenes flavonoids also play an important role.